Measuring gravitational wave spectrum from electroweak phase transition and Higgs self-couplings: Introduction

 In this paper, we develop a framework to probe Higgs self-couplings, among others, through the space-based detection of phase-transition-induced SGWBs.
 Starting from a minimal benchmark Lagrangian, we compute the relevant phase transition parameters and the corresponding GW spectra over the parameter space consistent with phenomenological and theoretical constraints.
 We then construct a likelihood using simulated GW data in the $A$, $E$, and $T$ channels and perform parameter estimation with both the Fisher information matrix (FIM) and a Bayesian analysis based on Markov Chain Monte Carlo (MCMC) sampling, incorporating realistic astrophysical backgrounds and detector noise for a Taiji-like mission.
 The measured spectral uncertainties for the injected signal are subsequently mapped back to the parameter space of the particle physics model, enabling further quantitative predictions for the cubic and quartic Higgs self-couplings.

-In this work, we demonstrate the above pipeline using the simplest extension of the Standard Model that includes a real scalar singlet—the xSM~\cite{Barger:2007im, Profumo:2007wc, Profumo:2014opa, Huang:2017jws, Goncalves:2024vkj}.
+In this work, we demonstrate the above pipeline using the simplest extension of the Standard Model that includes a real scalar singlet; the xSM~\cite{Barger:2007im, Profumo:2007wc, Profumo:2014opa, Huang:2017jws, Goncalves:2024vkj}.
 This study extends our previous phenomenological analyses~\cite{Alves:2018jsw} by introducing a more realistic statistical treatment tailored to space-based GW experiments.

 The remainder of this paper is organized as follows.
-In Sec.~\ref{dsm}, we provide a brief introduction to the xSM and its phase transition dynamics.
-Sec.~\ref{qlc} introduces the GW spectrum from the EWPT and the associated astrophysical foreground and background models.
-Sec.~\ref{djj} describes the detector response, noise modeling, and data simulation procedures.
-In Sec.~\ref{fisher}, we present the statistical inference framework, comparing Fisher forecasts with MCMC results.
-Sec.~\ref{wwh} applies these methods to the simulated data, mapping spectral constraints onto the xSM parameters and then making predictions for the Higgs self-couplings.
-Finally, Sec.~\ref{kjh} concludes with a discussion of the implications for future GW missions and collider programs.
+In Sec.~\ref{dsm}, we introduce the xSM and summarize its EWPT dynamics.
+Section~\ref{qlc} presents the GW spectrum from the EWPT, together with the astrophysical foreground and background models considered in this work.
+In Sec.~\ref{djj}, we describe the detector response, noise modeling, and data analysis procedures for space-based interferometers.
+Section~\ref{wwh} applies the statistical inference framework to the simulated data, maps the reconstructed spectral constraints onto the xSM parameter space, and derives the corresponding implications for Higgs self-couplings.
+Finally, Sec.~\ref{kjh} summarizes our results and discusses their implications for future GW missions and collider experiments.
+In Appendix, we provide the detailed statistical inference framework, including a comparison between Fisher forecasts and Bayesian MCMC results.

-\section{The Model}
+\section{The model}

 In this section, we introduce the particle physics model and its parameter space, defined by five independent parameters.
 Once the model parameters are fixed, the phase transition parameters can be determined; these are the quantities that directly enter the prediction of the GW spectrum.
 Throughout this work, we follow the same convention as in our previous study~\cite{Alves:2018jsw}, to which we refer the reader for further details.